Ghost Town

 • High volatility leads to low volatility.

 • Narrow range candles mean that momentum is slowing.
 The buyers or sellers are losing strength.
-A reversal is near.

 • Always look to the left on the chart to make sure the stock is at a significant support or resistance area.